patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 2. **Expansion panel:** A container that is revealed when the expansion is open.
 It can accept any supported layout to present additional content to the user.

 #### When to use
-Use an expandable data list when you have more information than will comfortably fit inside a row, or you want to provide a way for advanced users to access information that is not applicable to all users.
+Use an expandable data list when:
+* You have more information than will comfortably fit inside a row.
+* You want to provide a way for advanced users to access information that is not applicable to all users.

 ## Tables
-PatterFly supports two main types of tables
+PatterFly supports two main types of tables:

 1. **[Compact table](#compact-table)**
 2. **[Basic table](#basic-table)**